bojackchen/digital-flow/README.md

 accordingly.

 ### Linux command line environment
-First of all, it is very important for users to get used to the linux development environment, especially the linux command line.
-A lot of the operations in the design flow are done with linux command line and sometimes only possible to be done with command line.
+First of all, it is very important for users to get used to the Linux development environment, especially the Linux command line.
+A lot of the operations in the design flow are done with Linux command line and sometimes only possible to be done with command line.
 Thus, you must get familiar with the command line working environment.

 Another prerequisite would be that you have all your tool chains properly set up and necessary resources regarding digital design provided by the foundry.
-For example, this tutorial is for [IPEL](http://www.ece.ust.hk/~ipel) members, and the tool chains are specified according to IPEL linux servers.
+For example, this tutorial is for [IPEL](http://www.ece.ust.hk/~ipel) members, and the tool chains are specified according to IPEL Linux servers.
 Furthermore, umc065 process is used as example, so if you are using other process, you are on your own to find out all the corresponding resources vital for digital design flow.

 ### Tool chain setup
 As mentioned above, we have to use different sets of tool chains to complete each step.
-For [ipel](http://www.ece.ust.hk/~ipel) members, all the required tools are available on the linux server.
+For [ipel](http://www.ece.ust.hk/~ipel) members, all the required tools are available on the Linux server.
 - Synopsys&reg; VCS
 - Synopsys&reg; Design Compiler